Mr. Freeze: "Flashpoint"

-In the 2011 "Flashpoint" storyline, alternate timeline variant of Victor Fries / Mr. Freeze appears in Flashpoint: Citizen Cold.
+An alternate timeline version of Victor Fries / Mr. Freeze appears in the "Flashpoint" tie-in, Flashpoint: Citizen Cold.
 This version is a friend of Fallout and an enemy of the eponymous Citizen Cold, who later kills Freeze.
 Additionally, Freeze's motivations revolve around seeking a cure for Fallout's radioactive powers.

 Batman/Teenage Mutant Ninja Turtles

-An alternate universe variant of Victor Fries / Mr. Freeze appears in Batman/Teenage Mutant Ninja Turtles.
-After being exposed to mutagen by the Shredder, Freeze mutates into an anthropomorphic polar bear and joins other mutated Arkham Asylum inmates to attack Batman and Robin before the inmates are defeated by Splinter.
-Sometime later, the inmates are stated to have been cured and in A.R.G.U.S. custody.
+An alternate universe version of Victor Fries / Mr. Freeze appears in Batman/Teenage Mutant Ninja Turtles.
+After being exposed to mutagen by the Shredder, Freeze is mutated into an anthropomorphic polar bear and joins other mutated Arkham Asylum inmates to attack Batman and Robin before the inmates are defeated by Splinter.
+Sometime later, the inmates are stated to have been cured and taken into A.R.G.U.S. custody.

 Batman: White Knight

-An alternate universe variant of Victor Fries appears in Batman: White Knight.
+An alternate universe version of Victor Fries appears in Batman: White Knight.
 This version retired from his criminal lifestyle to focus on curing his wife Nora Fries' disease.
 Additionally, his cryogenically mutated physiology considerably slowed his body's aging process.
 Years prior, Victor's unnamed father and Nora's father, Jacob Smithstein, worked as cryogenic researchers in interwar Germany.
 Amidst the rise of the Nazis, Victor's father joined them as an SS officer and became cold and abusive towards Victor.
 After being conscripted to experiment on Jewish prisoners using cryotech, Victor helped the Smithsteins escape, during which Jacob was shot and made Victor promise to protect Nora.
 After arriving in the U.S., Victor would go on to help deliver Bruce Wayne after the latter's mother Martha went into premature labor and attempt to save Alfred Pennyworth.

 Victor and Nora: A Gotham Love Story

-An alternate universe variant of Victor Fries appears in the DC Graphic Novels for Young Adults novel Victor and Nora: A Gotham Love Story, written by Lauren Myracle and with art by Isaac Goodhart.
+An alternate universe version of Victor Fries appears in the DC Graphic Novels for Young Adults novel Victor and Nora: A Gotham Love Story, written by Lauren Myracle and with art by Isaac Goodhart.

+Absolute Batman

+An alternate universe version of Victor Fries appears in Absolute Batman.
+This version was a pioneer in cryotechnology and creator of the company V-Core before he and Nora were cryogenically frozen and succeeded by their son, Victor Fries, Jr., an employee of the Joker who possesses a freezing touch.